persts/DotDotGoose/doc/source/main.rst

     \section*{Tips and Notes}

-* Points belonging to the active class will always display as yellow in the image display area, so it is best practice to not use yellow as a color for a class
+* While panning or zooming you can press the 'd' key to toggle the points on and off.
+* You can change the size of the points being displayed by adjusting the "Point Radius" value.
+To change this value, use the up and down arrows on the input field.
+* You can change the default "active" class color from yellow to a color of your choice by click on the box next to the "Point Radius" input field.
+* A grid is overlaid on the image to help focus your attention while counting.
+You can change the size of the grid and color of the grid.
+* While panning or zooming you can press the 'g' key to toggle the grid on and off.
 * While you can use a track pad with DotDotGoose, it is highly recommended that you use a two button mouse with a scroll wheel.
-* Point placement can be important for future uses of these count data so it is recommended that you carefully place your point so it represents the 'centroid' of the target you are counting.
+* Point placement can be important for future uses of these count data so it is recommended that you carefully and consistently place your points.
-* If you have several surveys that will have the same classes and custom fields, before you start collecting points you can click the [Import] button and select an existing point file as a template to load the classes and any custom fields.
+* If you have several surveys that will have the same classes and custom fields, before you start collecting points you can click the [Import] button and select an existing project file as a template to load the classes and any custom fields.

 Editing Points and Classes
 ==========================